• Pinterest

 Primitve table

 Do you ever name your furniture?
 I call this table “my Glo Ann” table.
-I think I explained how it got its name in this post Farmhouse Fireplace Staged for Late Spring
+I think I explained how it got its name in this post Fireplace Hearth Decorated for Spring

 friends in the pool